- What is PPF Account?

 Which is a better option: PPF or FD?

 In contrast, the interest income for fixed deposits is taxed and is subject to TDS.
 The bank fixes the FD interest rate.
-FD interest rate differs from bank to bank.
+FD interest rates differs from bank to bank.
 Moreover, the FD rates for senior citizens are higher than regular citizens.
 One can take a loan against their PPF account.
 However, only 25% can be taken as a loan between 3rd and 5th year.
 One can also take a loan against FD and get up to 90% of their deposit amount.
 The interest on the loan is 1-2 percentage points above the FD rates.

 Loans such as loan against property (home loan), business loan, an education loan, etc., can be taken against an FD.
 The loan interest rate varies based on the bank and type of loan.